lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-17-building-a-deep-learning-pipeline-with-Keras.md

 - deep-learning
 ---

-I built and iterated on a deep learning model that replicates the outputs of an existing rule-based system that rates driver performance while having 100x faster inference.
+I built and iterated on a deep learning model that replicates the outputs of an existing rule-based system while having 100x faster inference.
 As a prerequisite to iterating on the model I also built a deep learning pipeline that did:

 - Data reading and cleaning
 - Feature extraction and selection